huberfe/huberfe.github.io/jobs.md

 Applicants can send their applications (CV, names + email of two references, copy or link to PhD thesis, a research statement is strongly encouraged) with subject “NCN Postdoc” to:  felix.huber@ug.edu.pl

 Applications will be reviewed until the position is filled.
+More details see (link follows).

 We welcome applicants from all backgrounds, and promote a friendly, safe, and supporting team work environment.